davidbegin/rust/src/doc/trpl/closures.md

 You’ll notice a few things about closures that are a bit different from regular functions defined with `fn`.
 The first is that we did not need to annotate the types of arguments the closure takes or the values it returns.
-We
-can:
+Here's the first example with type annotations:

 ```rust
 let plus_one = |x: i32| -> i32 { x + 1 };